kangoka/tiktodv3/README.md

 # TIKTOD V3

 ## Description
-TIKTOD V3 is a bot application designed to automate interactions on TikTok, such as increasing views, hearts, followers, and shares on a specified video.
+TIKTOD V3 is a bot application designed to automate interactions on Zefoy website, such as increasing views, hearts, followers, and shares on a specified video.
 The bot uses technologies like Selenium for web automation and OCR (Optical Character Recognition) for solving captchas.

 ## Updates
 - Added a graphical user interface using `tkinter` and `customtkinter`.